Murray Valley encephalitis

 Although MVE can occur throughout Australia, it is most common in northern Australia and the Barkly region of the NT.

-In the NT, the MVE virus is present from February to July in the Top End and Barkly region, and can extend into the Barkley and Central Australia in wet years.
+In the NT, the MVE virus is present from February to July in the Top End and Barkly region.
+It can also extend into the Barkley and Central Australia in wet years.

 In the rest of Australia, the virus is present in the north-west of Western Australia and inland North Queensland during most years.